AditiDey29/Placement_Management_System/README.md

 Run the application by executing the command python3 app.py

-Add a folder named as stored_files
+Add a folder named as store_files

 The application runs on localhost:5000